rrvt/Address-Book-Merge/AddrBookMerge/README.md

 It does a little more than that:

   - It removes entries with no discernable eMail Address
-  - It removes entries with eMail addresses that beging with four digits, i.e.
+  - It removes entries with eMail addresses that begin with four digits
-  - It removes entries that will not respone
+  - It removes entries that will not respond
   - It removes entries that are very long
   - It tries to fix entries where the eMail address is not in the eMail field
   - It attempts to fix names with things like "Smith, Jr." which were not enclosed in quotes so the